sumup-oss/circuit-ui/packages/create-sumup-next-app/files/README.md

 ```
 project-name/
-├─ src/
-│  ├─ components/
+├─ components/
-│  │  ├─ Logo/
+│  ├─ Logo/
-│  │  │  ├─ Logo.js
-│  │  │  ├─ Logo.spec.js
-│  │  │  └─ index.js
-│  │  ├─ Container/
-│  │  │  ├─ Container.js
-│  │  │  └─ index.js
-│  │  └─ Logo/
-│  │  │  ├─ index.js
-│  │  │  ├─ Logo.js
+│  │  ├─ Logo.js
-│  │  │  ├─ Logo.spec.js
+│  │  ├─ Logo.spec.js
-│  │  │  └─ logo.svg
-│  ├─ pages/
-│  │  ├─ _app.js
-│  │  ├─ _document.js
 │  │  └─ index.js
+│  ├─ Container/
-│  ├─ static/
+│  │  ├─ Container.js
-│  │  └─ favicon.ico
+│  │  └─ index.js
+│  └─ Logo/
+│  │  ├─ index.js
+│  │  ├─ Logo.js
+│  │  ├─ Logo.spec.js
-│  └─ .babelrc
+│  │  └─ logo.svg
+├─ pages/
-├─ server/
+│  ├─ _app.js
-│  ├─ app.js
+│  ├─ _document.js
 │  └─ index.js
+├─ public/
+│  └─ favicon.png
+└─ .babelrc.js
+├─ .eslintignore
 ├─ .eslintrc.js
 ├─ .gitignore
 ├─ jest.config.js
 ├─ jest.fileTransform.js
 ├─ jest.setup.js
 ├─ jest.transform.js
-├─ next.config.js
 ├─ package.json
 ├─ plopfile.js
 ├─ README.md
 └─ yarn.lock
 ```

-Routing in Next.js is based on the file system, so `./src/pages/index.js` maps to the `/` route and `./src/pages/about.js` would map to `/about`.
+Routing in Next.js is based on the file system, so `./pages/index.js` maps to the `/` route and `./pages/about.js` would map to `/about`.

-The `./static` directory maps to `/static` in the `next` server, so you can put all your other static resources like images or fonts in there.
+The `./public` directory maps to the root (`/`) path in the `next` server, so you can put all your other static resources like images or fonts in there.

 Out of the box, you get:

 - Automatic transpilation and bundling (with webpack and babel)
 - Hot code reloading
-- Server rendering and indexing of `./src/pages`
+- Server rendering and indexing of `./pages`
-- Static file serving. `./src/static/` is mapped to `/static/`
+- Static file serving. `./public/` is mapped to `/`

 Read more about [Next's Routing](https://github.com/zeit/next.js#routing).